-About the Artwork
+About the Artworks at Douglass-Truth

-Auburn artist Marita Dingus created copper wire sculptures of cherubs and sea grass for the branch.
+For the expansion of the branch completed in 2006, Auburn artist Marita Dingus created copper wire sculptures of cherubs and sea grass for the branch.
 Artist Vivian Linder, who lives near the branch, created three-dimensional relief panels that depict her interpretation of Aztec, Mayan and Western African influences.

 The branch also features two paintings of abolitionists Frederick Douglass and Sojourner Truth by artist Eddie Ray Walker, which hung in the original building and returned to the branch after the expansion.

 On the lawn of the Douglass-Truth Branch, the Soul Pole, a historic wooden sculpture donated to the Library by the Rotary Boys Club, has stood tall since 1973.

 Watch a new film by Converge Media about the Soul Pole’s journey and legacy.